rcallaby/Hacking-Study-Guide/Windows Privilege Escalation Notes/Escalation Paths/Registry Escalation Path/Registry Escalation Path.md

 If you still can't make the change even after getting administrative permissions, you might need to use other methods of escalation, such as running a command prompt as an administrator, using third-party tools, or modifying group policies.
 However, these methods can be more complex and should be used with caution.

 ## Tools for Registry Escalation Path

+[PowerSploit](https://github.com/PowerShellMafia/PowerSploit) - A collection of powershell modules that can be used to perform a variety of tasks
+[MetaSploit](https://www.metasploit.com/) - Probably the most mentioned and widely used tool for penetration testing [RegDelNull](https://learn.microsoft.com/en-us/sysinternals/downloads/regdelnull) - A windows command line utility that searches for and allows you to delete Registry Keys
+[RegShot](https://github.com/Seabreg/Regshot) - This is a small free and open source registry compare utility that can make a snapshot of your registry
+[regedit](https://beebom.com/best-registry-hacks-windows-11/) - This is the built in Windows tool that can be used to modify, view, and edit the registry